Understanding Business Efficiency with Total Asset Turnover

 Analyzing Calculation Outcomes

 When analyzing the Asset Turnover Ratio, one assesses how well a company uses its assets to produce revenue.
-A higher ratio implies more efficient use of assets, while a lower ratio may suggest the opposite.
+A higher ratio implies more efficient asset use, while a lower ratio may suggest the opposite.
 However, comparing ratios across different industries can be misleading due to varying capital intensities.

 Example Calculations